 To assume that Commodore Decker's insignia is another erroneous "ship-specific assignment patch" is not only to assume that Mr Justman missed it, but that it was the sole occasion on which the wardrobe department also missed applying a feature that they were otherwise consistent with.

 Unfortunately, Finnegan in “Shore Leave” [1x17] is the only significant cadet character to appear in the entirety of ST:TOS.

 However, we are at least provided with enough information to make several conclusions:

-- Although Finnegan is a vision from Kirk's academy days, we know that his silver-grey service tunic remains current, due to cadets making brief background appearances in other episodes.
+- Although Finnegan is a vision from Kirk's academy days, we know that his silver-grey shirt remains current, due to cadets making brief background appearances in other episodes.
 (Interestingly and probably unintentionally, this means that cadets wore the distinctive black V-neck collar at least a decade before officers traded their ribbed turtle-necks for the same feature!)

 - With endless other options available, we must assume that the cadet breast insignia being a smaller version of the ground assignment insignia was a deliberate choice made by the Wardrobe department — and makes utter sense, as Starfleet Academy would be a ground facility.